 SOC 506 JUVENILE DELINQUENCY.
 (3).
 This course is designed to introduce students to issues related to juvenile delinquency.
-As such, the course will discuss a wide range of topics, including conformity deviance and victimization of children and youth, defining who is delinquent, what is delinquency, the process of becoming delinquent, and of preventing delinquency.
-Students will acquire an in-depth understanding of the nature and extent of delinquency, the demographic characteristics of delinquents, the major theoretical explanations of delinquency, and how youths are processed by the juvenile justice system.
+As such, the course will discuss a wide range of topics, including conformity deviance and

 SOC 508 SOCIOLOGY OF AGING.
 (3).
-The sociology of aging use sociological paradigms to focus on various issues associated with aging.
-The social policies and resources implemented on/for the treatment of elderly in

-American society.
-This course will various issues of aging and examine healthcare, including life course, economic and social equity and inequality.
+The sociology of aging uses sociological paradigms to focus on various issues associated with aging.
+The social policies and resources implemented on/for the treatment of elderly in American society will be discussed.
+This course will examine various issues of aging and examine healthcare, including life course, economic and social equity and inequality.